smtgpm/doctolib-availability-reminder/README.md

-# Currently only functions locally, or at least not on AWS, as AWS seems to be blacklisted for parsing some doctolib URLS that are necessary.
+# Currently only runs locally, or at least not on AWS, as AWS seem to blacklist some doctolib URLs that are necessary.

 # Doctolib availability reminder